-- Services considered not "reasonable and medically necessary," according Medicare and Medi-Cal standards, unless we list these as covered services. - Experimental medical and surgical treatments, items, and drugs, unless Medicare, a Medicare-approved clinical research study, or our plan covers them.
+- services considered not "reasonable and medically necessary", according Medicare and Medi-Cal, unless we list these as covered services - experimental medical and surgical treatments, items, and drugs, unless Medicare, a Medicare-approved clinical research study, or our plan covers them.
 Refer to Chapter 3 of your Member Handbook for more information on clinical research studies.
-Experimental treatment and items are those that are not generally accepted by the medical community. - Surgical treatment for morbid obesity, except when medically necessary and Medicare pays for it. - A private room in a hospital, except when medically necessary. - Private duty nurses. - Personal items in your room at a hospital or a nursing facility, such as a telephone or television. - Full-time nursing care in your home. - Fees charged by your immediate relatives or members of your household. - Meals delivered to your home. - Elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance), except when medically necessary.
+Experimental treatment and items are those that are not generally accepted by the medical community. - surgical treatment for morbid obesity, except when medically necessary and Medicare pays for it - a private room in a hospital, except when medically necessary - private duty nurses - personal items in your room at a hospital or a nursing facility, such as a telephone or television - full-time nursing care in your home - fees charged by your immediate relatives or members of your household - meals delivered to your home

-- Cosmetic surgery or other cosmetic work, unless it is needed because of an accidental injury or to improve a part of the body that is not shaped right.
-However, we pay for reconstruction of a breast after a mastectomy and for treating the other breast to match it. - Chiropractic care, other than manual manipulation of the spine consistent with coverage guidelines. - Routine foot care, except as described in Podiatry services in the Benefits Chart in Section D. - Orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease. - Supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease. - Reversal of sterilization procedures and non-prescription contraceptive supplies. - Naturopath services (the use of natural or alternative treatments). - Services provided to veterans in Veterans Affairs (VA) facilities.
-However, when a veteran gets emergency services at a VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse the veteran for the difference.
+- elective or voluntary enhancement procedures or services (including weight loss, hair growth, sexual performance, athletic performance, cosmetic purposes, anti-aging and mental performance), except when medically necessary - cosmetic surgery or other cosmetic work, unless it is needed because of an accidental injury or to improve a part of the body that is not shaped right.
+However, we pay for reconstruction of a breast after a mastectomy and for treating the other breast to match it - chiropractic care, other than manual manipulation of the spine consistent with coverage guidelines - routine foot care, except as described in Podiatry services in the Benefits Chart in Section D - orthopedic shoes, unless the shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease - supportive devices for the feet, except for orthopedic or therapeutic shoes for people with diabetic foot disease - radial keratotomy, LASIK surgery, and other low-vision aids - reversal of sterilization procedures and non-prescription contraceptive supplies - naturopath services (the use of natural or alternative treatments) - services provided to veterans in Veterans Affairs (VA) facilities.
+However, when a veteran gets emergency services at a VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse the veteran for the difference.
 You are still responsible for your cost-sharing amounts. - Personal items: Personal comfort items or items and services for convenience, such as television, health club memberships and/or similar items. - Erectile dysfunction medical equipment